RTPanik.com

 Rachael T. Panik, AICP

-Rachael Thompson Panik, AICPPhD student at Georgia Institute of Technologyrtpanik@gatech.edu
+Rachael Thompson Panik, AICP, PhDPresident's Postdoctoral Fellow at Georgia Institute of Technologyrtpanik@gatech.edu

 The way we move through space unequivocally shapes our lives.
 Rachael wants to make sure it’s for the better.

-Rachael grew up northern Alabama, but she fell in love with urban places while visiting Tokyo as a student ambassador.
-Since then, she’s spent the rest of her education learning about urban places and the challenges they create.
-Rachael attended the University of Alabama at Birmingham for a bachelor’s degree in civil engineering and Japanese.
-Her team of mentors encouraged her to embrace a broadened education, directing her volunteering, advocacy, and service in the Birmingham community.
-Those experiences compelled her to obtain an urban planning degree from Clemson University, where she learned about the planning and policy decisions that make places great.
+Rachael grew up northern Alabama, but she fell in love with urban places riding trains in Tokyo while visiting Japan as a student ambassador.
+Since then, she’s spent the rest of her education learning about urban places, their complexity, and how people move around them.
+Rachael received a bachelor’s degree in civil engineering and Japanese from the University of Alabama at Birmingham (UAB).
+While at UAB, her college mentors encouraged her to embrace a broadened education, directing her towards volunteering and advocacy in Birmingham.
+Those experiences compelled her to obtain a master's degree in City and Regional Planning from Clemson University, where she wrote a thesis on bicycle safety, catalyzing her career in multimodal safety.

-After graduating with her master’s degree, Rachael practiced as a multimodal transportation planner and engineer, working in communities all over the U.S. This work clarified for her the inequities built into the transportation system, especially in terms of safety outcomes for vulnerable travelers.
-She decided to return to school to pursue research that will ultimately help address systemic transportation problems.
+After graduating, Rachael practiced as a multimodal transportation planner and engineer for several years, working in communities all over the U.S. This work clarified for her the inequities built into the transportation system, especially for people biking and walking.
+To better understand traffic crashes and direct research-based safety interventions, Rachael obtained her PhD in Transportation Systems Engineering from the Georgia Institute of Technology.

 Graduate Research Assistant

-Research Topics: Safe systems; Safety education in engineering programs; Vulnerable road user safety; Non-motorized traveler data; Mobility during COVID-19 pandemic; Multimodal travel behavior
+Research Topics: Safe systems and injury prevention; Safety knowledge among engineering students; Vulnerable road user safety; Non-motorized travel volumes; Bayesian modeling applied to traffic surveillance; Mobility during COVID-19 pandemic; Multimodal travel behavior

 Graduate Teaching Assistant